Understanding Cardiovascular Conditions

 Outline Treatment Options for Managing Heart Palpitations

-• Medications: Depending on what’s causing those heart sensations, healthcare providers might suggest or anti-anxiety drugs.
+• Medications: Depending on what’s causing those heart sensations, healthcare providers might suggest beta-blockers or anti-anxiety drugs.
 These can be particularly helpful for older adults who may be more sensitive to stimulants.

 • Consistent Oversight: Keeping in touch with medical professionals is crucial.
 Regular communication allows for adjustments in treatment as conditions change and overall wellness evolves.